|BRITISH COLUMBIA ARTISTS|

 Includes extensive references to Bell-Smith.

-Includes one full column of concise information about Bell-Smith
+Includes one full column of information on Bell-Smith.

 THE MOUNTAINS AND THE SKY by Lorne E. Render